 The results typically are grouped into four categories:

-If the result is a clearly negative diagnosis, it typically will not involve a more invasive procedure.
-A nondefinitive result often will be followed with a more aggressive biopsy.
+A nondefinitive result will be followed with a more aggressive biopsy.

 With certain cancers, doctors may be unable to make a definitive diagnosis from cell samples obtained in fine needle aspirations.
 While it is considered an important diagnostic tool, a fine needle aspiration may limit the preoperative evaluation of cancer patients.

-A 2013 study published in the Endocrine Practice journal showed that just 45.7 percent of 245 patients with medullary thyroid cancer received a definitive diagnosis from a fine needle aspiration.
+A 2013 study published in the journal Endocrine Practice showed just 45.7 percent of 245 patients with medullary thyroid cancer received a definitive diagnosis from a fine needle aspiration.
 The authors believe the majority of those patients did not receive an optimal evaluation.

 View our resources for patients and familiesGet Help Today